Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

 \subsubsection{Attacks Driven by Long-Term Adversarial Rewards}

-Adversarial Policies involve training an adversarial agent that initially learns to generate perturbations to craft adversarial observations.
-These methods require a training phase before being deployed as an attack.
-However, once trained, these policies can be directly applied to generate perturbations with a significantly reduced computational cost when used in an attack scenario.
+Attacks driven by long-term rewards further leverage the RL framework by exploiting its multi-step planning and return-maximization capabilities: the aim is to steer the protagonist agent toward optimizing a cumulative objective (e.g., minimizing the victim’s return or maximizing an adversarial reward) over an episode.
+As a result, the attacker better plans across multiple time steps, anticipates the victim’s reactions, and exploits environment dynamics to produce more effective and transferable attacks.
+However, this is usually at the cost of a greatly increased cost for preparing the attack, given the protagonist agent.
+Still, after this often-expensive training phase, the learned policy can be deployed as a low-cost inference procedure to generate online perturbations.

+\paragraph{Adversarial Policies (Black-Box)}\ \\ Adversarial policies for observation perturbations are \textit{neural networks} that produce perturbations conditioned on the current observation.
+The neural network $\xi$ outputs $a^{\xi,X} = \xi(x_t)$ to craft the adversarial observation $x'_t = x_t + a^{\xi,X}$, this yields an observation-attacking policy.

-\paragraph{ Adversarial Policies (Black Box):} Optimal Attack on Reinforcement Learning Policies \textbf{OARLP} \mycite{russo_optimal_2019,russo_towards_2021}, \textbf{advRL-GAN} \mycite{yu2022natural} and Alternating Training with Learned Adversaries \textbf{ATLA} \mycite{zhang2021robust} are concurrent works that introduced the same principle of training an Adversarial Policy with RL to generate adversarial perturbations.
+Representative designs include: \textbf{Optimal Attack on Reinforcement Learning Policies} (OARLP) \mycite{russo2021towards}, \textbf{Adversarial RL Generative Adversarial Network} (AdvRL-GAN) \mycite{yu2022natural}, and \textbf{Alternating Training with Learned Adversaries} (ATLA) \mycite{zhang2021robust} are concurrent works that introduced the same principle of training an Adversarial Policy with RL to generate adversarial perturbations.
 In these works, the adversary uses the same observation as the agent, but it could easily be extended to cases where the adversary has access to additional data of the environment or agent.
 Being black-box in nature, these methods only require the output of the agent model for a given input and do not need further information from the agent model.
-In these works, the adversarial reward to train the adversary is the opposite of the agent's reward (untargeted attacks), but it could be any other targeted adversarial reward.\\ A representation of the integration and application of Adversarial Policies in crafting observation perturbations within an RL framework is shown in Figure \ref{fig:adversarial_policy_observation_attack}.
+In these works, the adversarial reward to train the adversary is the opposite of the agent's reward (untargeted attacks), but it could be any other targeted adversarial reward.
+The \textbf{Behavior Imitation Attack} (BIA) \mycite{yamabe2024robust} is a recent variant of adversarial policy attacks that aims not to degrade performance directly but to steer the agent toward a target behavior.
+Unlike OARLP, AdvRL-GAN, or ATLA, which optimize adversarial rewards through reinforcement learning, BIA trains the adversarial policy via generative adversarial imitation learning (GAIL) to reproduce demonstration trajectories of a target policy, by relying on state-action occupancy matching. \textbf{Cost: First train an adversarial policy, then do 1 forward pass to attack}.

+A representation of the integration and application of Adversarial Policies in crafting observation perturbations within an RL framework is shown in Figure \ref{fig:adversarial_policy_observation_attack}.